adn770/ppdf/docs/design-dmme.md

 ## 6. Implementation Plan

-This implementation plan starts from the existing state of the `ppdf` codebase and details the incremental steps to build the `dmme` application.
+This implementation plan details the incremental steps to build the `dmme` application.

 ### Phase 1: Foundational `ppdf` Enhancements